Risk vs Reward. Risk reduction can definitely improve the bottom line.

 Here are five ways how risk reduction can help:

 Charging more than the next roofer can mean more profit.
 By putting an emphasis on your worker's and client's safety, you open the door to opportunities and set yourself apart from other competitors who might not place enough emphasis on their company's safety policies.
-Every homeowner fears a roofer falling.
+Every homeowner fears a roofer falling off their roof.
 By showing your concern for the safety of your personnel and your current/future clients, you're one step ahead and can charge a premium.

 #2 - Reducing High Insurance Premium

 With high risks common in the roofing business, insurance companies might charge hefty prices to insure your business.
 By providing a consistent dedication to the safety, you can lower costs over time with insurance carriers.
 Lower insurance costs equals higher profits.
-Talk up your safety practices to shop around for better insurance rates and let them compete for your business.
+Talk up your safety practices while shopping around for better insurance rates and let companies compete for your business.

 #3 - Expanding Business to Large Companies and Corporations